airportyh/Preston/README.md

 -------

-If you don't like the default styling of the slides - which I can totally understand - seeming edit `style.css` and you are off. `index.html` is the page with the slides and the notes side-by-side, and `slide.html` is the page with only the slides.
+If you don't like the default styling of the slides - which I can totally understand - simply edit `style.css` and you are off. `index.html` is the page with the slides and the notes side-by-side, and `slide.html` is the page with only the slides.

 Credits & Thanks